fbpx

 It is important to save your projects as you work, but when you’re ready to export a project to your files, you can head to File > Export > Export As.

 In the Export As window, you can resize your logo by entering a new Width and Height in the Image Size section.
+You can also resize the logo by clicking one of the preset Scale options, which will automatically adjust the Width and Height.

 It is always risky to scale up from the image’s original size, as the quality of the image often suffers as a result.
 You can scale up slightly if need be, but be careful not to increase the size too much, as this leads to pixelation.

-Finally, ensure the File Format is set to PNG and the Transparency box is checked.
+Finally, ensure the File Format is set to PNG, and the Transparency box is checked.

 This will maintain a transparent background when the file is exported.
 Click Export, and you’ll have a transparent logo in your files ready to use when you need it.